-Kidney cancer, often known as renal cancer, is in the top ten most common cancers that are diagnosed in the United States.
+Kidney cancer, often known as renal cancer, is among the top ten most common cancers diagnosed in the United States.
 Sitting in eighth spot, this cancer accounts for more than four percent of all new cancers diagnosed, according to the National Cancer Institute (NCI).
 According to the American Cancer Society, around 81,800 Americans will be diagnosed with kidney cancer this year.

 That’s a lot, which is why it is important to know all you can about recognizing this disease.
 Join us as we learn about the warning signs, symptoms, and other factors that can help you understand this disease.

 Kidneys are a set of bean shaped organs that are located on either side of the spine, which filter blood and remove the excess water, salt, and other materials from the body.
 The majority of the fluid traveling through the kidneys runs through renal tubules; small tubes that assist with filtering out the impurities before the fluid is sent to the bladder as urine.

-The most common form of kidney tumor often begins with the cells that make up the renal tubules, which is why kidney cancer is often called renal cancer.
+The most common form of kidney tumor often begins with the cells that make up the renal tubules, which is why this cancer is often called renal cancer.

 Kidney cancer is caused by mutated DNA from cells in one or both of the kidneys, causing uncontrolled cell division and growth.
 While the exact cause of this disease may not be known, there are many risk factors that are linked with kidney cancer.
 These risks range from lifestyle choices to genetics.

 Some known risk factors for kidney cancer include:

-Being overweight, especially when due to high fat diets, can increase your risk of kidney cancer.
+Being overweight, especially when due to high fat diets, can increase your risk.

 As many know, use of and exposure to tobacco has shown huge increases in cancer.

 If the environment that you live or work in has exposed you to substances such as Asbestos or Cadmium, you may have an increased risk of developing this disease.

-Those who require the help of long-term dialysis due to their kidneys being unable to filter blood are at risk of developing kidney cancer.
+Those who require the help of long-term dialysis due to their kidneys being unable to filter blood are at risk.